Road Safety Dictionary

-Welcome to the Fundación Aleatica “Road Safety Terms Dictionary”.
-The purpose of this dictionary is to inform the general public of the terms and definitions used in the road safety and sustainable mobility field in order to increase awareness and knowledge about the importance of road safety on public roads.
+Welcome to the Aleatica Foundation’s “Dictionary of Road Safety Terms.”
+This dictionary aims to familiarize the general public with the concepts and definitions used in the field of road safety and sustainable mobility, in order to raise awareness and knowledge about the importance of safety on public roads.

 Road safety is a priority for Fundación Aleatica and we hope that this dictionary helps you understand and apply best practices to guarantee road safety on public roads.
 Thanks for visiting us and we hope that this tool is useful to you!